XindongXU/PMI-case-study/README.md

 # Case_Study
-A one-week project working on data scraping and analysis on the disposable vape products on [huffandpuffers online retailer](https://www.huffandpuffers.com).
+A month-week project working on data scraping and analysis on the disposable vape products on [huffandpuffers online retailer](https://www.huffandpuffers.com).

 ## Data scraping script: scraping_script.py
 * A data scraping script that we could run directly after setting up the python environment.